Gravitational waves from patterns of electroweak symmetry breaking: an effective perspective: Summary of results

 \item For model II, there are seven parameters $(I_{\Phi_2}, Y_{ \Phi_2}, \mu_1, \mu_2, \lambda_1, \lambda_2, \lambda_{12})$ in the effective potential.
 With the stationary condition, the massive parameter $\mu_1$ can be replaced by the EW VEV $v$.
 From the second derivatives of the potential, $\lambda_1$ and $\mu_2$ parameters are given by the Higgs boson mass $m_h$ and the additional scalar boson mass $m_{\Phi_2}$.
 Eventually, there are five free parameters: $( I_{\Phi_2}, Y_{ \Phi_2}, \lambda_2, m_{\Phi_2}, \lambda_{12})$. \item For model III, there are five parameters $(I_{\Phi_2}, \mu_1, m_{\Phi_2}, \lambda_1, \lambda_{12} )$ from the tree-level potential \eqref{eq:EFTLag}, two of which, for example, $\mu_1$ and $ \lambda_1$, could be fixed by the EW vacuum normalization conditions in terms of the EW VEV $v$ and the Higgs mass $m_h$, leaving behind three free parameters $( I_{\Phi_2}, m_{\Phi_2}, \lambda_{12})$. \end{itemize}

 Note that in the models I and II, although the hypercharge $Y_{\Phi_2}$ is a free parameter, it does not significantly change the PT results since its effect is proportional to $(m_W-m_Z)$ via Daisy diagram contributions.
 Thus, we take $Y_{\Phi_2}$ = 1 as an illustrative example in the following PT analysis.
 For consistent comparison, we consider the models with common values for the shared free parameters.
 For example, the model I and model II can be compared in the parameter space of $ I_{\Phi_2}$ and $\lambda_2$ for given choices of $m_{\Phi_2}$ and $\lambda_{12}$ as illustrated in Fig. \ref{fig:ModelSpace}.
+The black plane in Fig.~\ref{fig:ModelSpace} corresponds to the parameter region for model I. The $m_{\Phi_2}$ is proportional to the $\lambda_{12}$ in this model.
+Such a relation is given by a line in the plane of ($m_{\Phi_2}$, $\lambda_{12}$.
+Since the $\lambda_2$, which corresponds to the z axis in this figure, is independent free parameter, the black plane in Fig.~\ref{fig:ModelSpace} corresponds to the parameter region for model I. The green lines are the $I_{\Phi_2}$ in the model I. Since the model II has five free parameters, the all free parameters in this model cannot be determined, even if the parameters have the same values as the CSI model.
+Such parameter regions corresponds to the red and blue planes.